 I mentioned earlier that one of my favorite things about Sole is how awesome their warranties are- it’s true, they have some of the best guarantees on the market.

-I don’t have any complaints about these warranties.
+And I don’t have any complaints about either of these warranties.

 Price